 Like all parts of 1-on-1s, this part of the conversation is best done as a series of questions and exploring possibilities.
 “What do you think we’d have to do before we can successfully do [the thing talked about in the educate section]?”
 “Do you think other coworkers have problems with the scheduling too?”
-“Would you feel comfortable talking to Tim about this?”
+“Who else should we talk to about this?”
+“Would you be willing to talk to Tom?”
 And so on.

-The uplift part of AEIOU is about follow-through, particularly with talking through obstacles that coworkers may face to completing tasks.
+The uplift part of AEIOU is about following up with people about particular tasks and checking in with them in general.
 Even though you can have a great conversation with someone and go through AEIO without a hitch, sometimes people can see their motivation wane in the days after the 1-on-1.
 There’s a million possible reasons for this, including people getting cold feet if they dwell on the possible backlash or questioning their commitment after hearing negative feedback about organizing from friends or family.

 As always, organizers need to treat people’s concerns with care and try to get to the root of the problem by asking open-ended questions.
 Whatever the obstacle is, try to work with them to find a way around it.
 For example, if a worker says they didn’t complete the task of talking with their coworker you could respond with: “Yea, I know it’s a busy time of year.
 Would it be easier if we waited til the holiday break to try to talk to our coworkers when we might have more time?”
 Or: “I know talking with coworkers about these issues can be intimidating.
 Would it be helpful if I joined you in a conversation with Sally about this and we talked it through with her together?”
 But if they seem resistant or uncomfortable, backing off and respecting their boundaries is the best thing you can do.
 As long as your relationship is built on trust and respect, you can return to the task at another time, talk about some other thing they may want to do to get involved, or just stay on good terms with them if they change their mind.